 This privacy notice explains how the University of Warwick will process and use personal data collected from you as part of a research project and your rights under data protection.

 As a University we use personal data to conduct research as part of the core activities set out in our Charter and Statutes.

-The legal basis under which we will process your personal data for research is called ‘task in the public interest’ (Article 6 of the GDPR).
-In the cases of ‘special category data’, in addition to Article 6, the legal basis is for ‘archiving purposes, scientific or historical research purposes or statistical purposes in the public interest’ (Article 9 of the GDPR).
+The legal basis under which we will process your personal data for research is called ‘task in the public interest’ (Article 6 of the UK GDPR).
+In the cases of ‘special category data’, in addition to Article 6, the legal basis is for ‘archiving purposes, scientific or historical research purposes or statistical purposes in the public interest’ (Article 9 of the UK GDPR).
 We may also process your personal data with your consent or (where it concerns special category data) your explicit consent.

 Special category data is that revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person’s sex life or sexual orientation